rcvink/feedback/README.md

 MVP:
 ```
 As an FT reader,
+I want to rate ft.com
-So that I can give feedback on my experience,
+So that I can give feedback on my experience.
-I want to rate ft.com.

 As the FT,
+We want ratings to be stored
-So that user feedback can be actioned,
+So that user feedback can be actioned.
-We want ratings to be stored.

 As the FT,
-So that any user can give feedback,
 We want the site to be deployed to the cloud (e.g. AWS, Google, Heroku)
+So that any user can give feedback.
 ```

 V2:
 ```
 As the FT,
-So that we can assess feedback,
-We want to view all of the ratings.
+We want to view all of the ratings
+So that we can assess feedback for our website.
 ```

 V3:
 ```
 As the FT,
-So that our sites have a common aesthetic,
-We want the new site to use Origami.
+We want the new site to use Origami
+So that our sites have a common aesthetic.
 ```

 ## Approach